AnimeshKumar923/asyncapi-community/README.md

-# This documentation section will remain only in this forked repository and will not be added to main https://github.com/asyncapi/community repository without discussing it with the maintainers.
+# NOTE: This documentation section will remain only in this forked repository and will not be added to [main](https://github.com/asyncapi/community) repository without discussing it with the maintainers.